lit/lit/packages/lit-ssr/README.md

 ### High-level API: render HTML pages

-The easiest way to get started using lit-ssr is to add the `renderHTMLFile` middleware from the `render-html-file` module to your server.
+The easiest way to get started using lit-ssr is to add the `renderHTMLFile` middleware from the `koa-render-html-file` module to your server.
 This middleware will server-side render any `Lit` custom elements included in html files served in your application.
 It handles URLs to files with `.html` or bare paths with `accept: text/html` or `accept: *`.
 If a static file does not exist at the specified URL path, the `fallback` file will be rendered/served.

 Below is an example usage of the lit-ssr `renderHTMLFile` middleware: